From

 time!

-singing the Stair Song--she was "very young" too.
-She knew all
+Song--she was "very young" too.
+She knew all the words and

-the words and started singing as well.
-She is the last and fourth of my
+started singing as well.
+She is the last and fourth of my two children

-two children and 2 grandchildren to have enjoyed these songs.
-But I am
+and 2 grandchildren to have enjoyed these songs.
+But I am forgetting the

-forgetting the early days of my teaching when I first discovered Christopher Robin Saying his Prayers in sheet music
+early days of my teaching when I first discovered Christopher Robin Saying his Prayers in sheet music which I

-which I taught to my classes in Quebec just after the War.
-I still have
+taught to my classes in Quebec just after the War.
+I still have that!

-to me.
-As the years went on, she had her favourites for me to
+me.
+As the years went on, she had her favourites for me to sing--my old

 Isobel Clowes